jacobv95/pyees/docs/Units/Units.md

  - Two variables can be added together or subtracted from each other if their units are identical
  - Any two units can be multiplied or divided
  - Exponents cannot have any units
- - A variable with a unit can be raised to an integer power
+ - A variable with a unit can be raised to a fractional power regardless of the fraction
- - The n'th root of a variable can be taken if the exponent of the unit of the variable is divisible by n